 A stress fracture, serious soft tissue injury, or other injuries can prevent you from running for weeks.
 Many runners worry about losing hard-earned fitness during injury.
 For most runners, the hardest part about an injury is the lack of exercise.
 A good cross-training option, such as pool running, will maintain your fitness and give you a mental boost during injury.

-Pool running (sometimes called deep water running) is a non-impact modality of cross-training.
+Pool running (sometimes called deep water running or aqua jogging) is a non-impact modality of cross-training.
 The name describes it completely: you get into the deep end of a pool and, with buoyancy provided from a flotation belt, run through the deep end of the pool.
 It sounds ridiculous and looks ridiculous, but it will maintain your running fitness while injured.

 Pool Running Benefits